Azure-Samples/azure-ml-federated-learning/docs/external-silos.md

 In the response, look for `"name"` and `"provisioningState": "Succeeded"`.
 Note that it might show `"provisioningState": "Pending"` for the first few minutes.

-### D. Attach the k8s cluster to the orchestrator workspace
+### D. Attach the Arc cluster to the orchestrator workspace
 Detailed instructions for this phase, including steps for verification or for slightly different use cases can be found [there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-attach-kubernetes-to-workspace?tabs=cli)).
 Here is a summary, which should be all you need.

 **This step should be run by the FL Admin.** The `ml` Azure CLI extension (_a.k.a._ Azure ML CLI v2) will be required.
 It can be installed _via_ `az extension add --name ml`.
 See [over there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public) for more details on installation.